DanielSparta/RAT-Project-2024/README.md

 # Info
 This RAT project made for fun, I work on updates often.
 I started with this project because I had so many ideas, with code I can be creative.

-i made a previous RAT project at 2022(https://github.com/DanielSparta/RAT-Project-2022) but its code is very bad.

 ![image](https://github.com/DanielSparta/2024-RAT-projet/assets/111179755/78b29c43-c1ec-44ad-8c72-1369ed527d64)
 - Screen Stream